Unlikely Intersections in families of abelian varieties and the polynomial Pell equation

 \section{Proof of Theorem \ref{maintheorem}}

 First, we reduce to the case in which $\cB $ is principally polarized.
-By Corollary 1 on p.~234 of \cite{Mumford}, our $\cB_\eta$ is isogenous to a principally polarized $\cB'_\eta$, which extends to an abelian scheme $\cB'$ over a curve $S'$ which covers $S$.
-We then have a diagram like \eqref{diag} and by Lemmas \ref{lemequiv} and \ref{lemdiag} we can prove the Theorem for the irreducible components of $f^{-1}(\cC)$ in $\cA'$.
+By Corollary 1 on p.~234 of \cite{Mumford}, the generic fiber $\cB_\eta$ is isogenous to a principally polarized $\cB'_\eta$, which extends to an abelian scheme $\cB'$ over a curve $S'$ that covers $S$.
+By Lemma \ref{lemisog} we can prove the Theorem for the irreducible components of $f^{-1}(\cC)$ in $\cA'$.
 We then just suppose that $\cB $ is a principally polarized abelian scheme.

 The principal polarization gives an ample symmetric divisor $\D$ on $\cB$ and an embedding in some $\mathbb{P}^N$ and therefore a Weil height $h_\D$ on $\cB$ and a Weil height $h_{\D_s}$ and a N\'eron-Tate height $\widehat{h}_{\D_s}$ on the fibers $\cB_s$.
 We can also define a height $h_\cC$ on $\cC$ by taking the maximum of the heights of the coordinates of $\cC$ in the different copies of $\cB$.